frederic-perez/AmE-dictionary/data/idioms.md

 __get real__
 __get shut-eye__ _I’ll get some shut-eye._
 __get someone’s dander up__ To make someone get angry. _Now, don’t get your dander up.
 Calm down._ _The customer’s disrespectful attitude got the waitstaff’s dander up._
-__get someone’s goat__ (It’s believed that the phrase comes from actual goats and their effect on race horses.
+__get someone’s goat__ :two: _informal_ If someone or something gets your goat, they annoy you.
+(It’s believed that the phrase comes from actual goats and their effect on race horses.
 Goats are thought to calm down anxious or energy-filled thoroughbreds, so owners would put a goat in the horse’s stall for the night before the race.
 Stealing that goat out of the pen would thus upset the horse and make it perform poorly on the big day.)
 __get taken to task (by someone)__ To be scolded, rebuked, reprimanded, or criticized (by someone). _I got taken to task by the headmaster for disrupting class again._
 __get the axe__ To lose your job.
 __get the ball rolling__ :dart: To set something, often a process, in motion; to begin. _I think it will be easier to become comfortable driving now that I’ve gotten the ball rolling with driving lessons._ _Anyway, if everyone’s here then let’s get the ball rolling._